lisdude/toaststunt/docs/README.md

     - clear_ancestor_cache (clears the ancestor cache manually)
     - chr (return extended ASCII characters; characters that can corrupt your database are considered invalid)
     - reseed_random (reseed the random number generator)
+    - yin (yield if needed.
+Replicates :suspend_if_needed and ticks_left() checks)
+    - sort (a significantly faster replacement for the :sort verb.
+Also allows for natural sort order and reverse sorting)

 - Miscellaneous changes:
     - Numeric IP addresses in connection_name